que-es-un-array-dinamico

 What are and how to use dynamic lists or arrays

-Lists, or dynamic arrays, are data structures similar to arrays, but they have a variable size.
+LISTS, or dynamic arrays, are data structures similar to ARRAYS, but with variable size.
 Unlike arrays, in a list we can add or remove elements as needed.

 • Adding elements